soramitsu/chain-adapter/README.md

 - `chain-adapter.iroha` - Iroha host and port configuration
 - `chain-adapter.dropLastReadBlock` - as it was mentioned before, chain adapter saves the last read block height.
 It's possible to drop height to zero on a service startup by setting this value to `true`.
 Good for testing purposes.
 - `chain-adapter.irohaCredential` - credentials of the account that will be used by the service to listen to Iroha blocks.
 The account must have `can_get_blocks` permission.
+- `chain-adapter.clusterEnabled` - `true` if expected to run multiple instances of the service and `false` otherwise.
+If `true` Iroha blocks will be deduplicated.
+Default value is `false`.
+- `chain-adapter.clusterHazelcastMembers` - comma separated list of Hazelcast's node addresses in format `host1:port1,host2:port2`.
+Required only if `chain-adapter.clusterEnabled` is `true`.

 The transformation to environmental variable is quite straightforward: uppercase every letter and change dot symbol(`.`) to underscore(`_`).
 For example, `chain-adapter.rmqHost` transforms to `CHAIN-ADAPTER_RMQHOST`.